ls-cat-org/lscat-image-server/README.md

 ------------------------------------------

 We use [ZeroMQ](http://zeromq.org) to handle the messaging.
-In particular, the client (@c is.js) uses a zmq REQ socket and the server uses a zmq REP socket.
+In particular, the client (`is.js`) uses a zmq REQ socket and the server uses a zmq REP socket.
 In between these two are zmq Router sockets which agregate client requests and zmq Dealer sockets which distribute client requests among the avaiable servers.